Mansi-Pagare/About-me/README.md

 ## Hey There! 👋

 I'm Mansi Pagare, your friendly neighborhood data enthusiast with a knack for turning numbers into stories.
 I have Master’s degree in Health Informatics from Indiana University and a background in biology and research.
-By day, I dive into the world of health data analysis and project management, and by night, I’m probably plotting my next career move or dreaming up ways to make healthcare better for everyone.
+By day, I dive into the world of health data analysis and project management, and by night, I’m probably ranting on medium or dreaming up ways to make Dynamic Tableau Dashboards.

 linkdln: https://www.linkedin.com/in/mansipagare